 California State law, SB 1383, aims to keep food and other compostable materials ("organics") out of landfills to reduce emissions that contribute to climate change.
 In Alameda County, the law is implemented and enforced under the Organics Reduction and Recycling Ordinance.
-Under the law, businesses, nonprofits, institutions, schools, and multi-family properties must comply with the rules detailed on this page.
+Under the law, businesses, nonprofits, institutions, and multifamily properties must comply with the rules detailed on this page.

 Rules for residents are slightly different and focus on sorting compostable and recyclable materials into the appropriate containers.
 For a list of what goes where by city visit the RE:Source curbside guide, or download this flyer.